 Dust blocks leaf pores and can also reduce your plant's ability to absorb light.
 To clean, gently sponge the leaves with fresh water early in the day.
 Most plants appreciate a nice tepid shower but be sure the stream of water is very gentle so you don't do any damage.

 Repotting is a blog post in itself, but the are a few basics that can help you get started.

 The best time to repot your plants is in the spring when they are coming out of their rest period.
 Look for signs that your plant has outgrown its present container:

 The roots are growing through the drainage holes

 The plant dries out very quickly after being watered

 Water your plant about an hour before transplanting and choose a pot only a bit larger.
 You may remove thick, coiled roots from the bottom of the root ball, but be gentle when transplanting as it is a shock to your plant.

 Now you know the basics of indoor plant care.
 Remember, there isn't always a one-size-fits-all solution.
 Individual plants have different needs, but with these fundamentals, you are on the path to a home or office filled with lovely, healthy, and thriving plants.

 Want to learn more?
-Discover the 7 Important Benefits of Houseplants & 18 Houseplants That Clean The Air on our blog, look at the Indoor Plants section on our NW Gardening Tips page, or peruse our great selection of books about indoor plants in the Gift Shop.
+Discover the 18 Houseplants That Clean The Air on our blog, look at the Indoor Plants section on our NW Gardening Tips page, or peruse our great selection of books about indoor plants in our Gift Shop.